 Human immune cells in colon tissue

-Any human tissue can be infected.
-But the human body is not defenseless, its immune system is always aware of the incoming infection and permanently fights it back.
 The immune cells are present everywhere, but if the inflammation occurs, then the immune cells will accumulate in that area, hence their concentration will rise.
 The types of cells in the infected area and their relative concentration can tell a lot to the doctor about the inflammation process.

 A high concentration of immune cells is concrete evidence of inflammation in human colon tissue.
 But not only the presence of immune cells is a source of information about the inflammatory process, but also the cell types, their concentration, and location.
 Once the fluorescence signal is created, it is important not to mix it with the signals, that arise from different objects, that are out of interest.
 Hence the exact immune cell location is important for the measurement of the immune infiltrate.